 Interruptions.
 Classification Seniority shall be interrupted only by separation because of resignation, discharge for just cause, non-certification for the initial probationary period, failure to return upon expiration of a leave of absence, failure to respond to a recall from layoff, or retirement.
 Classification Seniority shall not include service in a position in a bargaining unit not represented by the Association.
 However, Classification Seniority shall include service in a confidential position in accordance with Section 1(B).
 Classification Seniority shall also include permanent or probationary classified service in the position in bargaining Unit 216 from which the employee was reallocated as a result of a unit determination order from the Bureau of Mediation Services.
 Time on the seniority unit layoff list and/or approved leave of absence shall not constitute an interruption.

 Interruptions.
-Landlord shall not be liable to Tenant for any compensation or reduction of Rent by reason of necessary inconvenience or annoyance or for loss of business arising from power losses or shortages or from the necessity of Landlord’s entering the Premises for any of the purposes in this Lease authorized, or for repairing the Premises or any portion thereof in accordance with this Lease.
-In case Landlord is prevented or delayed from making any repairs, alterations or improvements, or furnishing any service or performing any other covenant or duty to be performed on Landlord’s part, by reason of any cause beyond Landlord’s reasonable control, Landlord shall not be liable to Tenant therefor, nor, except as expressly otherwise provided in Article VII, shall Tenant be entitled to any abatement or reduction of rent by reason thereof, nor shall the same give rise to a claim in Tenant’s favor that such failure constitutes actual or constructive, total or partial, eviction from the Premises.
-Landlord reserves the right to stop any service or utility system when necessary by reason of accident or emergency acting in good faith, until necessary repairs have been completed.
-Except in case of emergency repairs, Landlord will give Tenant reasonable advance written notice of any contemplated stoppage and will use reasonable efforts to avoid unnecessary inconvenience to Tenant by reason thereof.
-Landlord also reserves the right, by written notice to Tenant at least 10 days in advance, to institute such policies, programs and measures as may be required to comply with applicable municipal/governmental codes, rules, regulations or standards.
+Landlord shall not be liable to Tenant for any compensation or reduction of rent by reason of inconvenience or annoyance, injury, death or for loss of business arising from power or other utility losses or shortages, air pollution or contamination, or from the necessity of Landlord's entering the Premises for any of the purposes in this Lease authorized, or for repairing the Premises or any portion of the Building or the Lot or for any interruption or termination (by reason of any cause reasonably beyond Landlord's control, including without limitation, loss of any applicable license or government approval) of the food service provided by Landlord pursuant to Section 5.1.5.
+In case Landlord is prevented or delayed from making any repairs, alterations or improvements, or furnishing any service or performing any other covenant or duty to be performed on Landlord's part, by reason of any cause beyond Landlord's reasonable control, Landlord shall not be liable to Tenant therefor, nor, except as expressly otherwise provided in Article VII, shall Tenant be entitled to any abatement or reduction of rent by reason thereof, nor shall the same give rise to a claim in Tenant's favor that such failure constitutes actual or constructive total or partial, eviction from the Premises but Landlord shall use reasonable and diligent efforts to correct the condition.
+Landlord reserves the right to stop any service or utility system when necessary by reason of accident or emergency or until necessary repairs have been completed.
+Except in case of emergency repairs, Landlord will give Tenant reasonable advance notice of any contemplated stoppage and, in any event, will use reasonable efforts to avoid unnecessary inconvenience to Tenant by reason thereof.
+Landlord also reserves the right to institute such policies, programs and measures as may be necessary, required or expedient for the conservation or preservation of energy or energy services or as may be necessary or required to comply with applicable codes, rules, regulations or standards.

 Interruptions.
-The utility is not responsible for any lost opportunity or other costs incurred by the interconnection customer as a result of an interruption of service.
+The Cooperative is not responsible for any lost opportunity or other costs incurred by the interconnection member-consumer as a result of an interruption of service.